-Five Intensive Addiction Case Managers will facilitate placement in independent living situations and provide support to individuals who meet the following admission criteria:
+An Intensive Addiction Case Manager facilitates placement in a safe, clean, living environment and provides support to individuals who meet the following admission criteria:

 - Applicant’s primary concern is problematic substance use.